 A.B., Harvard, 1986

-2015 marks my twenty-third year directing writing programs, including previous positions at New York University, Princeton, and Johns Hopkins.
-Much of my scholarship in composition and rhetoric has focused on the link between writing and intellectual development; my recent work in the field investigates academic freedom and teaching conditions of non-tenured faculty (including graduate student teachers).
-My current research in science fiction examines new configurations of American feminism since the retrenchment of the 1980s, including attention to Patricia Anthony, Octavia Butler, William Gibson, and Maureen McHugh.
+2020 marks my twenty-eighth year directing writing programs, including previous positions at New York University, Princeton, and Johns Hopkins.
+Much of my scholarship in composition and rhetoric has focused on the link between writing and intellectual development; my later work in the field investigates academic freedom and teaching conditions of non-tenured faculty (including graduate student teachers).
+My research in science fiction examines new configurations of American feminism since the retrenchment of the 1980s, including attention to Patricia Anthony, Octavia Butler, William Gibson, and Maureen McHugh.

-rhetoric & composition, theories of teaching and learning, American science fiction
+Rhetoric & composition, theories of teaching and learning, American science fiction and fantasy

 - “Process Writing: Reflection and the Arts of Writing and Teaching.”
 In Writing-Based Teaching: Essential Practices and Enduring Traditions.
 Ed.
 Teresa Vilardi.
 Albany: SUNY Press, 2009.